 After a trip to Monaco in 2001, I created something similar to this.
 I had the pictures developed (yes, I said developed) then wrote small memories and what I did while there so I’d never forget the beauty of the trip.

-The next three provide less-traditional ideas for journaling.
+Doodle your stress away with the next three ideas for journaling.

 Zentangle is described as a relaxing and fun way to create beautiful images by drawing structured patterns.
 The method involves simple deliberate strokes which build on each other, and deliberate focus with an unknown outcome.